open-telemetry/opentelemetry-collector-contrib/receiver/k8sobjectsreceiver/README.md

 - `field_selector`: select objects by field(s)
 - `interval`: the interval at which object is pulled, default 60 minutes.
 Only useful for `pull` mode.
 - `namespaces`: An array of `namespaces` to collect events from. (default = `all`)
 - `group`: API group name.
+It is an optional config.
+When given resource object is present in multiple groups, use this config to specify the group to select.
+By default, it will select the first group.
-It is only required when resource object is available in multiple groups. (default = "") For example, `events` resource is available in both `v1` and `events.k8s.io/v1` APIGroup.
+For example, `events` resource is available in both `v1` and `events.k8s.io/v1` APIGroup.
+In this case, it will select `v1` by default.

 The full list of settings exposed for this receiver are documented [here](./config.go)